will-harmon/1-1-1-awesomely-ugly-website-will-harmon/README.md

 	* create a stylesheet with some selectors and rules; name your style sheet **styles.css**
 	* **use a minimum of 10 different css style attributes**
 5. Add at least one image to your awesomely ugly site
-6. Push your changes to GitHub
-7. Deploy your site to gh-pages
+6. Deploy your site to GitHub

 ### Hey, Mikey, I Think He Likes It Mode